pipe-cd/pipecd/docs/rfcs/0004-ecs-deployment.md

       # a rollback process to the previous version will be executed.
       - name: ANALYSIS
       # Change the traffic routing state where
-      # the new version will receive 100% of the traffic.
+      # the CANARY workloads will receive 100% of the traffic.
       - name: ECS_TRAFFIC_ROUTING
         with:
           canary: 100
-      # Remove old version workloads.
+      # Update the workload of PRIMARY variant to the new version.
+      # the PRIMARY workloads will receive 100% of the traffic.
+      - name: ECS_PRIMARY_ROLLOUT
+      # Destroy all workloads of CANARY variant.
-      - name: ECS_CLEAN
+      - name: ECS_CANARY_CLEAN
 ```

 In case of blue/green release strategy